jayanthkumarak/Awtomation_project_01/README.md

 ## AI Assistance Acknowledgments

 This project was developed with the invaluable assistance of advanced AI tools:

+- **Gemini 2.5 Pro (Cursor AI)**: Assisted with code refactoring for performance and maintainability, Git operations, unit test implementation, and documentation updates.

 - **Claude 3.7 Sonnet**: Powered the Cursor AI agent that helped optimize code architecture, refine implementations, debug issues, and restore the compliance dashboard components to their full functionality.